Good Practice Examples

 The following are some good examples of the different forms of community housing in practice.

-For further information, guidance and best practice on Community Led Housing please visit HACT CLH Toolkit
+For further information, guidance and best practice on community led Housing please visit Community Led Homes website

 Community Land Trusts